imortaltatsu/glimpse/glimpse/README.md

 2. The built files will be in the `dist/` directory

-3. The FastAPI backend will serve the static files automatically
+3. Deploy the `dist/` folder to any static hosting service

 ## Customization